decaby7e/website/content/_index.md

 My name is Jack Polk (@decaby7e) and I just graduated from The University of Florida with a Bachelors of Science in Computer Science.
 My current work focuses are in frontend and backend web development in Typescript, Kotlin, and Python.
-My current life focus are in climbing the biggest, coolest rocks and not dying in the process.
+My current life focus is climbing the tallest, coolest rocks and not dying in the process.

 Some of my personal interests include: